If you are planning on getting a Pitbull, you may be interested in a rare tri color Pitbull. These dogs are starting to become very popular!

 Intelligence & Training of Tri Color Pitbulls

-Temperament of Tri Color Pitbulls
+Are Tri Color Pitbulls Aggressive?

+Some breeders feel the tri color Pitbulls are calmer and have less of a prey drive than other Pitbull varieties.
 The tri color variety of Pitbulls are still new and rare.
-Therefore, this cannot be confirmed.
-But, there simply hasn’t been enough time to see real trends and patterns of behavior.
+There simply hasn’t been enough time to see real trends and patterns of behavior.

 In general, many breeders, trainers, and dog lovers find Pitbulls undeserving of their reputation as mean, aggressive dogs!

 There have been no peer-reviewed studies that concluded Pitbull type dogs to be inherently more dangerous or aggressive than other dog breeds!
+In fact, a study conducted by the American Temperament Test Society placed Pitbull Terriers as the second most tolerant breed!

 The Pitbull Terriers tested passed with an 86.8% rate when it came to the tests of low aggression, panic, and avoidance behaviors.